Kia Niro PHEV Press Pack - March 2020

 We never release sales or production targets for individual models; however, we expect the updated Niro to outsell its predecessor.

-And what sales targets have you set for the Kia brand as a whole in the UK?
+What does 2020 hold for the Kia brand in the UK?

 How important are fleet sales for the Niro PHEV?